5 Tips to Getting Your Degree

 2. There's strength in numbers.
 Sign up for classes with a buddy or your spouse.
 It is much easier to stay motivated and remain focused if you enroll and study with somebody.

 3. Use every tool in the box.
 Sitting in a classroom for 16 weeks is not the only way to earn college credits.
 There are several non-traditional ways to earn your degree including distance learning (online classes) and College Level Examination Program (CLEP) and DANTES Subject Standardized Tests (DSST).
 CLEP and DSST are exams you can take to earn college credits without ever entering a classroom.
-Both CLEP and DANTES are free for military members (civilians pay $65 to $85).
+Both CLEP and DANTES are free for military members (civilians over $85).
 CLEP and DSST Study guides are usually available at your local military education center, Navy College Office, or at your military installation's library.

 Applying your military experience credits toward your degree is another way to save time and money.
 But, it is important to understand how these credits can be used before you begin developing your education game plan.
 Learn more about how the American Council on Education (ACE) college credits for military experience are applied.